 - If your oven doesn't support the low temperature, you can dry your carrots overnight or longer.

-- To make candied carrot curls (aka curling carrot ribbons), cut the vegetables into long thin strips and cook according to the recipe.
-While drying carrots, in the middle of the process, wrap the carrot strips around the handle of a wooden spoon or wooden stick.
-Finish to dry them in the oven.
+- To make candied carrot curls (aka curling carrot ribbons), cut the vegetables into long, thin strips and cook according to the recipe.
+While drying carrots, in the middle of the process, wrap the carrot strips around the handle of a wooden spoon or stick.
+Finish drying them in the oven.

-Yes, you can cut carrots into round slices, cubes, or medium-sized sticks and cook them for longer to reduce the sugar syrup.
-Dry in the oven at 175 F/80 C for 1-2 hours or at room temperature for 1-2 days.
+Yes, you can cut carrots into round slices, cubes, or medium-sized sticks and cook them longer to reduce the sugar syrup.
+Dry in the oven at 175°F (80°C) for 1-2 hours or at room temperature for 1-2 days.
 Sprinkle with confectioners' sugar.

 Love carrot recipes?
 Try these next!